hiXixi66/MLOPs_Project/reports/README.md

 > Example:
 > *We used a simple argparser, that worked in the following way: Python  my_script.py --lr 1e-3 --batch_size 25*
 >
-> Answer: We opted to use hydra in order to manage configuration files.
-The start of src/rice_images/train.py then initialized parameters from the configs/train.yaml.
-The code could then be run as python src/rice_images/train.py.
-The requirements for what was in configs/train.yaml can be seen below
-lr: 1e-3
-batch_size: 32
-epochs: 2
-epoch_save_interval: 1
-model_save_path: "tester2"
-downsample_train: 10

---- question 12 fill here ---
+> Answer:

+We used hydra to manage configurations such as hyperparmeters.
+The code would be run by using python src/rice_images/train.py and the configuration for the run would be saved in outputs/<date>/...
+The hyperparameters could be altered by changing the values in configs/train.yaml.

 ### Question 13